dmartincc/sensors/README.md

 Variables:

 *Ci*:  Numeric variables.
-45 Content weigth categories variables.
+IPTC Categories Weight from 0 to 1.
+45 variables.

 *number_posts_30days*: Numeric variable.
 Number of posts over the 30 days of observation.